 When I should be there at the drop zone?

-Calculate your transfer (you must arrange this by yourself), that you will be Saturday by noon at the Drop Zone at Wingsfield.
+Calculate your transfer (you must arrange this by yourself), that you will be Sunday morning at the Drop Zone at Wingsfield.
 You should choose a location nearby Wingsfield airport, so that you have not to long travel durations.
-You will end your training on Saturday for dinner.
-On Sunday, you have to be back at the drop zone around 6:30 in the morning.
+You will end your training on Sunday for dinner.
+On Monday you have to be back at the drop zone around 6:30 in the morning.